Cooperation with the Council of Europe

-In 2021 there are 45 certified cultural routes in Europe; 12 of them lead through Austria: European Mozart Ways, European Route of Jewish Heritage, Transromanica, European Cemeteries Route, European Route of Historic Thermal Towns, Réseau Art Nouveau Network, Via Habsburg, Iron Curtain Trail, Routes of Reformation, European Route of Industrial Heritage, Via Romea Germanica and Iron Age Danube Route.
+In 2023 there are 48 certified cultural routes in Europe; 14 of them lead through Austria: European Mozart Ways, European Route of Jewish Heritage, Transromanica, European Cemeteries Route, European Route of Historic Thermal Towns, European Route of Ceramics, Réseau Art Nouveau Network, Via Habsburg, Iron Curtain Trail, Routes of Reformation, European Route of Industrial Heritage, Via Romea Germanica, Iron Age Danube Route and Historic Cafés Route.

 HEREIN - European Cultural Heritage Information Network

 Information on individual national cultural heritage strategies and a thesaurus in the field of cultural property protection.

 Austria has been part of this network since 2009 and provides information on monument protection, sponsorship, and administrative structures.

 European Heritage Days

 The initiative aims at raising public awareness for less known cultural heritage sites.
 Austria has been involved in this activity since 1998.

 The European Cinema Support Fund supports the co-production of feature, documentary and animated films of at least two member states.
 The Federal Chancellery serves as the political representative on the Eurimages administrative board, the Austrian Film Institute is in charge of operational tasks.